Skip to main content

 “ Sir is on his way, we have to go.”
 Kiran took off her jacket and handed it to Ajabdeh.

-“As if your attention seeking online wasn’t enough.
+“As if your attention-seeking online wasn’t enough.
 Put this over your blouse, it's wet.”
 Ajabdeh sighed and nodded, following her silently with the files.

 The room was suddenly darker than the department, making it hard for her to see for a few seconds.
-Ajabdeh was suddenly conscious of her wet messy bun and the eyes on her.
+Ajabdeh was suddenly conscious of her wet, messy bun and the eyes on her.
 She looked around at the people exchanging glances and whispering at each other.
 She inhaled.
 It was going to be the bluest Monday.
 She placed the files down where Kiran was about to sit and looked up at Pratap at the other end of the table.
 He was engrossed in his laptop.
 Perhaps the only pair of eyes that were not on her.
-A part of her was disappointed with the lack of acknowledgement and a part of her was relieved.
+A part of her was disappointed with the lack of acknowledgement, and a part of her was relieved.
 She had overthought their situation.
-She found it hard to admit to herself that instead of feeling like a closure the second time, it made her want to see him again.
+She found it hard to admit to herself that instead of feeling like closure the second time, it made her want to see him again.
 And not in an across-the-table-in-the-office kind of way.
 She was sure he did not quite like it the way she did.
 And that would be a closure.
 Why was she so obsessed with closures?
 Her therapist would say it was because her mother refused her one.
 Kiran’s voice made her snap out of her chain of thoughts and take the seat behind her with Shivam.

 “Wait…” His voice made everyone stop.
-Ajabdeh looked up from the files at him, with a frown.
+Ajabdeh looked up from the files at him with a frown.

 “Did you make this, Kiran?”
 He sounded unsatisfied.
 “I mean this could be done better…” Ajabdeh inhaled.
 Great, now she would be in trouble with the presentation.

 “Oh no, it was her.”
-Kiran was fast to blame Ajabdeh, “Do you want me to handle it and we can come back with a better presentation in an hour?
-I am sorry sir…”
+Kiran was fast to blame Ajabdeh, “Do you want me to handle it, and we can come back with a better presentation in an hour?
+I am sorry, sir…”

-“No.” Pratap straightened his suit and sat up straight leaning his elbow on the table.
+“No.” Pratap straightened his suit and sat up straight, leaning his elbow on the table.
 “I want whoever made the presentation to present it.”
 Kiran looked a little startled as Shivam looked amused.
 “Looks like someone got tricked, take the chance and shine.”
-He nudged at Ajabdeh.
+He nudged Ajabdeh.
 Kiran glanced over her shoulder, still a little stirred and indicated at Ajabdeh.
 “Go on.”
 She stood up and approached the projector and inhaled.
 She did not know if Pratap actually found a fault or simply did not want Kiran to steal her credit.
 She could not tell whether he did so professionally or because of what she exclaimed to him the other night.
 But Ajabdeh suddenly felt like the day had turned in her favour.
-She felt empowered as the eyes that were judging her, admired her work and appreciated it.
+She felt empowered as the eyes that were judging her admired her work and appreciated it.

-“Thank you Miss Punwar, the project made more sense with your presentation.”
+“Thank you, Miss Punwar, the project made more sense with your presentation.”
 She turned as Pratap said so in a professional tone.
 “It was great working with your team, you can go back to your office and resume the next step from next week.”
-He eyed Kiran who nodded.
+He eyed Kiran, who nodded.

 “Thank You, Sir.”
 Ajabdeh’s voice died on her lips as he walked away.

 She turned to see Mrs Sisodiya walk into his office as soon as they left.
-After a while Kiran was summoned to her chamber as a clueless Shivam exchanged a glance with Ajabdeh.
+After a while, Kiran was summoned to her chamber as a clueless Shivam exchanged a glance with Ajabdeh.
 Kiran returned in a while, huffing about how her boss took away her credit.
 Ajabdeh inhaled at the irony as Shivam feigned sympathy.

 “Mrs Sisodiya called our company, they now want you to lead the project instead of me.”

-“They what…” Ajabdeh raised her eyebrows a little shocked.
+“They what…” Ajabdeh raised her eyebrows, a little shocked.
 “Did she say that?”
 Kiran nodded.

 “Yes, I am still part of the project… just that you will take the calls.”
 Kiran snapped.
 “After all my hard work…” She inhaled.
 “I hate this job.”

 “I… am sorry, I guess?”
-Ajabdeh spoke a little confused.
+Ajabdeh spoke, a little confused.

-“Oh, she also gave us this but given your recent phenomenon ask HR first.”
-Kiran handed over what looked like a pass to Ajabdeh who opened it.
+“Oh, she also gave us this, but given your recent phenomenon, ask HR first.”
+Kiran handed over what looked like a pass to Ajabdeh, who opened it.

 “Oh, our annual employees getaway,” Shivam said before she could read it.
 “It's in Goa.
 We have one day of team activities followed by two days of fun.
 Without the bosses.”
 He smiled.
-“You are coming along I hope?”
+“You are coming along, I hope?”

 “I… don’t know.”
 Ajabdeh looked confused.
 “The HR of my company…”

 “Oh please, it's a client invite, they won’t intervene.
 So good of her to ask you two… we all have plans to…” His voice barely registered in Ajabdeh’s mind.
-Perhaps they did like her work, this was not Pratap giving out an invite, this was his mother.
-Did Mrs Sisodiya know about the viral post or did she not care like him?
+Perhaps they did like her work; this was not Pratap giving out an invite, this was his mother.
+Did Mrs Sisodiya know about the viral post, or did she not care like him?

 “Don’t worry about your viral thing.”
 Shivam gained her attention back.
 “Such things happen.”
 Ajabdeh looked up at him and inhaled.
 She wanted to scream at the top of her voice.
 Give him a piece of her mind.
-No Shivam, such things did not happen.
+No, Shivam, such things did not happen.
 It was not okay.
-What happened was wrong and I was the victim of it.
-Why am I being judged and shamed and nobody cares about the perpetrator?
+What happened was wrong, and I was the victim of it.
+Why am I being judged and shamed, and nobody cares about the perpetrator?
 He will get out on bail and do it to someone else… How is that okay?
 Instead, all that came out of her mouth was “Hmm.”

 Two days later, Ajabdeh found herself waiting outside the chamber of “Mr Pratap Singh Sisodiya” with a file in hand, tapping her hand on its cover like the ticking of the clock.
-It needed to be approved and since she was in charge now, Kiran refused to do most of the work.
+It needed to be approved, and since she was in charge now, Kiran refused to do most of the work.
 They had to wrap up the papers here before moving back to their old office.
 Only three more days and a lot of paperwork.
 Her thoughts were interrupted as the secretary walked out of the chamber.
 She looked young and beautiful.
 She flashed a smile.

 “You can go in now, hope it won’t take long.
 Sir has a meeting in ten minutes.”